Sri Lanka Population Pyramid (2025)

 Sri Lanka Demographics

-The median age has dramatically increased by 14.4 years since 1970, showing rapid population aging
+The median age has increased by 15.3 years since 1970, showing Sri Lanka's rapid demographic transition to an aging society

 Historical Demographic Changes